Coderad32/Coderad32/README.md

 ## 🌐 Connect with Me 🍊

-Only if your intrested should you follow me && my work in software development.
+ If your intrested you could follow me && my work in software development and my focus here.
+Stay tuned!

 ---